rhiever/reddit-analysis/README.md

 from a dictionary.
 It is only recommended to use this file (with the `-x` option) if you want `word_freqs` to pick out very uncommon words.

-`data_dumps/*.csv` are all of the word dumps we've added to the repo.
-Usually we only add the data dumps by request.

 ## Usage